shyjuk/ocd/README.md

-# OCD - Outbound Call distributor
+# OCD - Outbound Call Distributor

 A basic application for automatic outbound call distribution based on a uploaded call distribution list.
 Based on Asterisk PBX and it's ARI functionality, Flask and MySQL.